Susseratal/Ergobecular/README.md

 </p>

 ## Firmware
-This directory is where I'll keep various firmware files for the keyboards, including source and a precompiled hex file.

-I've already got the firmware to my ErgodoxEZ layout, so if you've got an Ergodox and want to give my layout a try, this is the place to get it.
-The difference between this version and the one made using ZSA's online configuration tool is that this has layer switch on macros available, which ZSA does not have.
+The firmware has moved!
+I'm no longer keeping my firmware source here, rather I am including the source, as well as the precompiled binaries for all my keyboard layouts in [my own fork of the QMK firmware](https://github.com/susseratal/qmk_firmware)!

 My Ergodox is the Shine variant, so if you have the Glow or non LED variants, it might be prudent to download the necessary firmware and do a diff to see where changes need to be made.
 Also if you've got a Moonlander, you might also have to make some tweaks to the layout in order to make it work.
-I've been meaning to design a layout in case I ever get one, but I've not got around to it yet.
+I've been meaning to make versions of my layout for these keyboards too, but it's just a matter of finding the time.

+The difference between my firmware, and the version of my Ergodox layout available on ZSA's online configurator is that I've got a set of custom macro functions to make typing and editing text more "vim" like.
+The Oryx configurator does not, unfortunately, have support for layer switch on macro.

 My standard for laying out the firmware is that each column should be 3 spaces away from the longest line on the previous column.
 This should make it easier to read.

-NOTE: You may run into compile errors if you're on ZSA's branch firmware20 or lower.
-Firmware 21 is needed for CAPS_WORD, which I am using.

 <p align="center">
   <img src="images/ergodox.jpg" width="500" title="My Ergodox on my desk">
 </p>

-todo:
+## Todo:

         - [ ] Design variants for
                 - [ ] split columnar MX